Category: politics

 Throne, Altar, and freehold

 I have argued for Throne and Altar before: Throne because a stationary bandit is better than a mobile bandit; Altar because we have to shut down open entry into the state religion: Harvard needs an Archbishop and a Grand Inquisitor to stop America’s officially unofficial state religion from holiness spiraling out of control into ever greater holiness.
 But throne and altar has been tried, and has failed.
-How did it …
+How did it fail?
+The answer is, failed because of loss of freehold. …

 politics